VISION Feeding with Love and Good Sense Workshop

 - Do you work with parent education, anticipatory guidance, and routine problem-solving (e.g. WIC, CACFP, well-child clinic, Parents as Teachers, University Extension), and want the in-depth information, realizing the workshop information about assessment and treatment doesn’t apply to your practice setting.

-- Workshop coming to you on a Virtual platform; September 20 – November 12, 2021
+- Workshop is delivered to you on a Virtual platform; September 20 – November 12, 2021

-- Teaching modes: Lecture, case study, video, problem-solving, role-playing, discussion.
+- Teaching modes: Lecture, case study, child-feeding video, problem-solving, role-playing, discussion.

 - Live weekly Q&A/discussions: Thursdays 4:00-5:00 pm CT – starting September 23, 2021.

-- Contact hours: 40 hours of continuing education.
+- Contact hours: 40 hours of continuing education including over 20 hours of lecture and 9 hours of live Q&A..
 Certificates of completion awarded.

 Fee for workshop:Registration: $1,175 for individuals; $1,075 for 2 or more participants; $975 for 4 + participants from a single agency.